 What can you do to help with severe eczema?

 What will help with severe itching, redness, almost blisters, all over the body.
 Skin is breaking, skin is very thin, constant itching.

 Rooibos tea can help with the eczema reaction.
 Make the tea and cool it down.
 You can put it in a spray bottle and mist your skin or apply directly.
 This tea is red in color and can stain clothing so cover the area if you are wearing clothing or spray yourself down in the shower and wait for it to dry before putting clothes on.
 You can even add the tea to coconut oil as a lotion.
-I have done this for several years with my children who also have eczema and now we have gone two years with no significant flare ups.
+I have done this for several years with my children who also have eczema and now we have gone two years with no significant flare-ups.
 Benadryl or another over the counter antihistamine could be taken to help relieve the itching.
-Do not itch the area even though that is tempting because it can cause scars and other secondary infections.
+Do not scratch the area even though it's tempting to do so, because it can cause scars and other secondary infections.

-Rooibos tea can be found plain or added with other tea or fruit flavors.
+Rooibos tea can be found plain or added to other tea or fruit flavors.
 It has a slightly sweet taste and you can also drink it in addition to applying directly.
-I save the tea leaves when I make it and add that to my daughter's bath.
+I save the tealeaves when I make it and add them to my daughter's bath.